lesborg/LESB/readme.md

-# LESB
+# The LESB
-The LESB (Library of Congress Classification (LCC) Enhancement for the Sortation of Books) is a classification system based on, as the name would imply, the LCC.
-It is extraneous, devoid of practical use, and completely ideologically slanted by queer feminist communism; factors we found were notably absent in the LCC and thus aimed to include in our enhancement of that system.
+The LESB (LCC Enhancement for the Sortation of Books) is a classification system based on, as the name would imply, the Library of Congress Classification system (LCC).
+It is extraneous, devoid of practical use, and completely ideologically slanted by queer feminist communism; factors we found were notably absent in the LCC and thus we aimed to include in our enhancement of that system.
 The LESB is a work in progress, whose additions are mostly based on what yet-unclassified books find their way onto a certain bookshelf.

+# List of Classes

 - **A**: General Works
   - **AE**: Encyclopedias